This is why my love, we don’t wallow in our misery

 You don’t need to fix me my love.

 I have learned to walk the jagged path a quarter century now and it’s ways are all too familiar to me.

-I don’t fear it as much as I used to
+I don’t even fear it as much as I used to

-I have learned to feel for it in the dark and have trained my thoughts to avoid the highest cliffs of insanity
+I have learned to feel for it in the dark and I’ve trained my thoughts to avoid the highest cliffs of insanity –

 So that when I do take the fall, the impact doesn’t decimate, it only destroys.